webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

 - **Azure Monitor**
   - **collects, analyzes**, and **responds** to **telemetry data** from both **on-prem**() and **cloud** environments.
   - charts to visualize metrics. view health and availability.
+  - gather monitoring and diagnostic information about the health of your services.
+You can use this information to visualize and analyze the causes of problems that might occur in your app.
   - query and analyze logs.
   - alerts and actions: critical conditions notify you.
   - **Extend functionality**: adding **Azure Monitor Agent** to compute resources.
 Collects data on VM internal operations.
+  - **Enable Diagnostics**: Azure SQL database will send full information to Azure Monitor when you **enable diagnostic logging**.
+  - Azure Monitor has two main monitoring features: **Azure Monitor Metrics** and **Azure Monitor Logs**.
   - **Data Stores**
     - hold metrics and logs. **Azure Monitor Metrics** and **Azure Monitor Logs** are the two base types of data used by the service.
   - ![azure monitor](img/azure_monitor.PNG)